Nablus: Transportation

 In the early 20th century, Nablus was the southernmost station of a spur from the Jezreel Valley railway's Afula station, itself a spur from the Hejaz railway.
 The extension of the railway to Nablus was built in 1911–12.
 During the beginning of the British Mandate, one weekly train was operated from Haifa to Nablus via Afula and Jenin.
-The railway was destroyed during the 1948 Arab–Israeli War, and the route of the line bisected by the Green Line.
+The railway was destroyed during the 1948 Arab–Israeli War, and the route of the line was bisected by the Green Line.

-The main Beersheba–Nazareth road running through the middle of the West Bank ends in Nablus, although thoroughfare of local Arabs is severely restricted.
+The main Beersheba–Nazareth road running through the middle of the West Bank ends in Nablus, although the thoroughfare of local Arabs is severely restricted.
 The city was connected to Tulkarm, Qalqilya and Jenin by roads which are now blocked by the Israeli West Bank barrier.
 From 2000 until 2011, Israel maintained checkpoints such as Huwwara checkpoint which effectively cut off the city, severely curtailing social and economic travel.
 From January 2002, buses, taxis, trucks and private citizens required a permit from the Israeli military authorities to leave and enter Nablus.
 Since 2011, there has been a relaxation of travel restrictions and the dismantlement of some checkpoints.

 The nearest airport is the Ben Gurion International Airport in Lod, Israel, but because of restrictions governing the entry of Palestinians to Israel, and their lack of access to foreign Embassies to get travel visas, many residents must travel to Amman, Jordan to use the Queen Alia International Airport, which requires passage through a number of checkpoints and the Jordanian border.
 Taxis are the main form of public transportation within Nablus and the city contains 28 taxi offices and garages.